 Compiled and uncompiled TECkit conversion tables for legacy to Unicode are available for download.
 One set of mappings uses the legacy fonts Nobiin, Ibrim, Nubian (Dr. Mokhtar), while the other uses the legacy Nubian (Mokhtar.M and Kashef.H) font.
 The maps can be used with TECkit and/or SILConverters 4.0.
 They have been minimally tested.

-SIL Nubian Keyman keyboards for Windows, MacOS, Linux, Android, iOS, iPad.
+SIL Nubian Keyman keyboard for Windows, MacOS, Linux, Android, iOS, iPad.

 This font is designed to work with Graphite or OpenType advanced font technologies.
 To take advantage of the advanced typographic capabilities of this font, you must be using applications that provide an adequate level of support for Graphite or OpenType.